OpsForEdu/DockerForAll/lab11/README.md

 ## 3. Tag the existing image

 1. Tag the image that has builded in lab 10
-Copy the following and update karimarous with your dockerhub username
+Copy the following and update raihane with your dockerhub username
 ```
-docker tag mon-app10-multi-stage-builded:latest karimarous/mon-app10-builded:1.0.0
+docker tag mon-app10-multi-stage-builded:latest raihane/mon-app10-builded:1.0.0
 ```

-Note: Update karimarous with your docker username
+Note: Update raihane with your docker username

 2. Verify the existing images
 ```